 Over the next few months, each will apply for forgiveness through a process that resembles a combination of an IRS correspondence audit and a couple of afternoons in an algebra class.

 If you’re ready to help?
 Great!
-But if you aren’t there yet, get up to speed quick with our “Maximizing PPP Loan Forgiveness” e-book ($100, 110 pages, two updates before end of 2020):
+But if you aren’t there yet, get up to speed quick and stay up to speed with our “Maximizing PPP Loan Forgiveness” e-book ($100, 110 pages, two more updates before end of 2020):

 Money Back Guarantee